Language selection

 Study programme **Surface and Plasma Physics:** Common requirements + fundamentals of condensed matter physics, kinetic theory of gases, and plasma physics.

-Study programme **Physics of Condensed Matter and Materials:** Common requirements + Fundamentals of condensed matter physics - atomic and electronic structure of matter, basics of quantum physics, experimental methods in condensed matter physics.
+Study programme **Physics of Condensed Matter and Materials:** Common requirements + fundamentals of condensed matter physics - atomic and electronic structure of matter, basics of quantum physics, experimental methods in condensed matter physics.

 Study programme **Optics and optoelectronics:** Common requirements + fundamentals of Fourier optics, Gaussian beams, radiation detectors and methods of measurements of optical properties of matter.